 By Joanne Jeffries.
-Last Updated 26th July 2021.
-Welcome to our guide on child abuse claims, also known as child abuse compensation claims.
-If you’re asking ‘I was raped by my foster parents can I claim?’ or you’re wondering whether you could claim against a school or local authority, this guide could help.
+Last Updated 20th July 2022.
+Welcome to our guide to child abuse compensation claims, also known as child abuse claims.
+If you’re asking ‘I was raped by my foster parents can I claim?’ or you’re wondering whether you could claim compensation from social services, against a school or a local authority, this guide could help.
 We answer questions such as ‘Can I sue for historical abuse?’ and ‘Can you claim for psychological abuse?’
 Further to this, we offer guidance on child abuse compensation payouts for 2022 claims.
 We also offer to connect eligible claimants with solicitors that help sue social services, and claim the social services compensation payouts their clients deserve of they’ve breached their duty of care towards someone in their care.

 Child abuse is something we see on the news, and often we will shy away from hearing the terrible details of what has happened to young people who were often abused by those entrusted to care for them in some form, whether by negligence of social workers or otherwise.
 However, if it has happened to you, you will no doubt need to know that you are not alone, and child abuse claim statistics show you are definitely not.
-According to the NSPCC, in 2020 over 51,000 children were known to be in need of protection from abuse.
+According to the NSPCC, in 2020 over 51,000 children were known to be in need of child protection from abuse, child rape.

 If you have been a victim of child abuse, whether you were abused by foster parents, suffered child abuse at football or other sports clubs, or even at school, you will likely have been traumatised by the experience.
 This can lead to mental health problems, relationship woes and even loss of income if you suffer mental health issues that have been caused due to the child abuse you suffered as a child.

 Advice For Parents On Claiming Child Abuse Compensation